 Source control and physical distancing (when physical distancing is feasible and will not interfere with provision of care) are recommended for everyone in a healthcare setting.
-This is particularly important for individuals, regardless of their vaccination status, who live or work in counties with substantial to high community transmission or who have:
+This is particularly important for individuals, regardless of their vaccination status, who live or work in counties with substantial to high community transmission or who:

-- Not been fully vaccinated; - Suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., those with runny nose, cough, sneeze); - Are fully vaccinated but had close contact (patients and visitors) or a higher-risk exposure (for HCP; per PA-HAN-596) with someone with SARS-CoV-2 infection for 14 days after their exposure, including those residing or working in areas of a healthcare facility experiencing SARS-CoV-2 transmission (i.e., outbreak); - Moderate to severe immunocompromise; or - Otherwise had source control and physical distancing recommended by public health authorities.
+- Are not up to date with all recommended COVID-19 vaccine doses; or - Have suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., those with runny nose, cough, sneeze); or - Had close contact (for patients and visitors) or a higher-risk exposure (for HCP; per PA-HAN-621) with someone with SARS-CoV-2 infection for 10 days after their exposure.
+This includes those residing or working in areas of a healthcare facility experiencing SARS-CoV-2 transmission (i.e., outbreak); or - Have moderate to severe immunocompromise; or - Have otherwise had source control and physical distancing recommended by public health authorities.

-While it is generally safest to implement universal use of source control for everyone in a healthcare setting, the following allowances could be considered for fully vaccinated individuals (who do not otherwise meet the criteria described above) in healthcare facilities located in counties with low to moderate community transmission.
-Fully vaccinated people might choose to continue using source control if they or someone in their household is immunocompromised or at increased risk for severe disease, or if someone in their household is unvaccinated.
+While it is generally safest to implement universal use of source control for everyone in a healthcare setting, the following allowances could be considered for individuals who are up to date with all recommended COVID-19 vaccine doses (who do not otherwise meet the criteria described above) in healthcare facilities located in counties with low to moderate community transmission.
+These individuals might choose to continue using source control if they or someone in their household is immunocompromised or at increased risk for severe disease, or if someone in their household is not up to date with all recommended COVID-19 vaccine doses.